appdev-lessons/helper-methods-part-3/content.md

 Lastly, we can delete the entire `<li class="nav-item dropdown">` nested element that defines the dropdown menu, since we only have the single resource in this app.

-## Git command line interface
+## Git command-line interface

-Now's a good time for another git commit.
+Now is a good time for another git commit.
 However, rather than your familiar VSCode built in workflow, it's time to see how most developers interact with git in the real world: via the command line.

 Pause for a moment and spend just 5 to 10 minutes [glancing over the next lesson on the Git Command-Line Interface (CLI)](https://learn.firstdraft.com/lessons/196-git-cli). **Do not spend time worrying about everything, most importantly, just get a sense of how you can commit and push from the command line.** You will get much more practice with git at the command line soon; including branching and merging.